Version Control For Campaigning

 -

-Assess Your Needs: Identify the specific requirements of your campaign, such as collaboration features or security protocols.
+Assess Your Needs: Identify the specific requirements of your campaign, such as the number of users, types of files, and collaboration needs.

 -

-Choose a Tool: Select a version control tool that aligns with your needs and budget.
+Choose a Tool: Based on your needs, select a version control tool that aligns with your goals and budget.

 -